gadhvirushiraj/AdaptAI/README.md

 ### Model and API Keys

-We utilized Open-Source Groq Hosted Models during the development and testing.
-During theses phases some models used were under Groq Preview Models category.
-To run AdaptAI, pyou need to provide your own Groq-API-Key.
+We utilized Open-Source Groq hosted models during the development and testing.
+During theses phases some models used were under Groq preview models category.
+To run AdaptAI, you need to provide your own Groq-API-Key.

 ### Hardware Specifications

-- _Logitech C920 HD Pro Webcam_ (used for egocentric camera)
+- _Logitech C920 HD Pro Webcam_ (used for egocentric vision and audio)
 - _MoveSense HR2_ (used for ECG, Heart Rate Monitoring and Motion Data)

 ## Citation